 - on-site food preparation eg. hamburgers, hot dogs and kebabs

 - one-step food preparation eg. popcorn, fairy floss, coffee and squeezing juices

 - any type of food including pre-packaged food.

 There are minimal requirements for mobile food vending vehicles selling only pre-packaged, low-risk food.

 Mobile food vendors and similar retail food outlets need to notify the local council of their business and food activity details.

-From 1 September 2015, notification is satisfied via applications to local council for services, permits and approvals, and through rates notice registrations.
+From 1 September 2015, notification is satisfied via applications to local council for services, permits and approvals.

 Local councils are generally responsible for the approval of mobile food vending vehicles.
 There may be costs associated with these approvals.
 Contact your local council for details.

 The prior consent of every local council in whose area the vehicle will be used for storing, preparing or selling food may be required.
 This includes street trading or operating on private land or public roads.